R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 References

-- RStudio — Basic Regular Expressions in R Cheat Sheet.
+- RStudio, Basic Regular Expressions in R Cheat Sheet (PDF).
 Link

-?regexhelp page.
-Link - RStudio — Work with Strings: stringr Cheat Sheet.
+?regexhelp page).
+Link - Posit, Work with Strings: stringr Cheat Sheet (HTML).
 Link